9830 Patuxent Woods Drive

 OAI's mission is to ensure that Howard County older adults and persons with disabilities have the resources they need to grow, thrive, and live with dignity, by improving access to services and supports, promoting individual choice, and enhancing efficiency and quality of services.

 Join us for a meal at a Howard County 50+ Center to make new friends, reconnect with old ones, celebrate a birthday or just enjoy a nutritious lunch!
 Four of the Office on Aging and Independence (OAI) 50+ Centers now offer lunch on various days of the week – Bain, Ellicott City, Elkridge and North Laurel.
-For more information, view our monthly menus.
+For more information, view the current monthly menu or view February's menu.

 Maryland Access Point (MAP) of Howard County is the gateway for information and assistance for older adults, persons with disabilities, family members and caregivers who need or want to plan for future needs.